JoshFarwig/JoshFarwig/README.md

 #### currently building

-a hawaii-based surf forecasting application, allowing users to create, share, log, and fine tune <span style="color: green;">good</span> conditions for specific surf spots around the islands (starting with maui).
+a hawaii-based surf forecasting application, allowing users to create, share, log, and fine tune "good" conditions for specific surf spots around the islands (starting with maui).

 #### currently learning